Edit Blog Post

 However, the bar's admittedly tacky alternative vibe such as Native American portraits, bean bags and owners with dreadlocks and Ealing accents was hiding a scary secret or two.
 No one wanted to talk about the ethnically disputed areas of Nagorno-Karabakh

-- Armenia officially occupies 16% of Azerbaijani territory.
+- Armenia officially occupies 16%!o(MISSING)f Azerbaijani territory.
 In fact, some of the people I was sat with at the bar - the hippy-wannabes and bar owners in the city I found to be not only neo-Pagan but also quite fascistic - it reminded me of the Nazi's obsessions

 I'm afraid I then made a mistake of assuming that liberalism in this bar was alive and well.
 Admittedly very sententious of me I warned against repeating the same fascistic and right-wing nationalistic mistakes in Europe which had led to the Second World War.
 Britain was blamed for not helping the Armenians in the Genocide agaisnt them by the Ottoman Turks, "ships don’t cross over mountains" someone quoted.